The Bankrate promise

 Payment history has to do with the payments you make on your accounts.
 When you pay even the minimum payment each month on your accounts, you are maintaining a good payment history.
 However, the likelihood of missing a payment can increase when you have multiple cards to manage.
 When you miss a payment, your credit score takes a hit.
 And a missed payment can stay on your credit report for seven years, making it harder for you to get new credit in the future.

 Credit utilization has to do with how much credit you have on all your accounts versus how much credit you use.
 When you have multiple credit cards, you will increase your available credit, which has the potential to improve your credit score.
 However, this is only the case if you keep your credit utilization low.
 It is recommended that you keep your credit utilization between 10 and 30 percent across all accounts for a healthy credit score.
-So, if you have a total of $10,000 of available credit, ideally you would only use $1,000-$3,000 at any given time.
+So, if you have a total of $10,000 of available credit, ideally you would only use $1,000 to $3,000 at any given time.
 If your credit utilization goes over that amount, your credit score could drop.
+To gauge whether your card balances are dampening your credit score, check out Bankrate’s credit utilization ratio calculator and establish the next steps toward improving your financial opportunities.

 Is it good to have multiple cards?